 The ILR potentially applies if a taxpayer's interest expense exceeds its interest equivalent income.
 The ability to claim a tax deduction for the excess interest is restricted to 30 per cent of earnings before interest, taxes, depreciation and amortisation (EBITDA) and limits 'exceeding borrowing costs' in a tax period to 30 per cent of EBITDA.
 The legislation incorporates a number of important exemptions and exclusions in line with ATAD.
-There is an exemption for 'stand-alone entities' and for entities where the net borrowing costs are less than the \in 3 million de minimis amount.
+There is an exemption for 'stand-alone entities' and for entities where the net borrowing costs are less than the €3 million de minimis amount.
 There are also exclusions for legacy debt, which is debt put in place prior to 17 June 2016, and long-term infrastructure projects.
 There is no exception for financial undertakings such as regulated investment funds, banks and insurance companies, although in an Irish context Irish regulated funds should not generally rely on the deductibility of interest expenses to preserve their tax position as they are either tax exempt or tax transparent.

 Where the Irish taxpayer is part of a consolidated worldwide group for accounting purposes (i.e., a 'worldwide group'), the indebtedness of the overall group at worldwide level may be considered for the purposes of providing additional relief under one of two grouping rules.
-For many corporate and investment fund structures, the application of these grouping rules will be of significant importance.
+For many corporate and investment fund structures, the application of these grouping rules is of significant importance.

 The concept of a single company worldwide group may be of relevance to certain securitisation and structured finance vehicles.
 This is a company that is neither a stand-alone entity nor a member of a worldwide group or an interest group.
 Where a taxpayer meets this definition, it can apply the grouping rules by comparing its position as a single entity with its position as if it was a member of a worldwide group, with the latter taking into account related-party transactions for the purposes of the comparison.
-In May 2022, the European Commission published the first draft of the 'debt-equity bias reduction allowance' Directive (DEBRA), which has interest limitation measures and is expected to apply alongside and in addition to the existing interest limitation rule introduced as part of EU ATAD.
-The draft DEBRA Directive provides that EU Member States shall implement the provisions into national law if agreed by 31 December 2023, to be effective from 1 January 2024.

-ii Common ownership: group structures and intercompany transactions
+Common ownership: group structures and intercompany transactions